AninditaBasu/AninditaBasu/README.md

 # Anindita Basu

+ab.techwriter@gmail.com

+---
 A technical communicator since 2006.

 - Writes, edits, and designs user documentation and user interfaces.
 Can understand some code.
-- Works with minimal supervision.
+- Is keen on design thinking, minimalism, user experience, and content strategy.
+Also, DITA.
-- Has implemented documentation improvements that resulted in reducing file and word counts, and in enhancing user experience.
-- Has implemented process improvements that resulted in reducing time of routine activities.
+- Has implemented process and documentation improvements that resulted in reducing file and word counts, enhancing user experience, and reducing time of routine activities.
 - Holds a defensive patent disclosure.
 - Helps, mentors, and trains team members.
+Works with minimal supervision.
+Volunteers for STC.

-## Work experience
+## Deliverables

-(Deliverables are listed in no particular order.)
+(Listed in no particular order)

 ### Writing